PDXostc/rvi_dynamic_agents/README.md

 To run the agent_handler you can set up systemd integration or simply a crontab since it is fairly resistant.
 To launch the agent_handler manually just call the command "python/python3 ./src/agent_handler.py" and then you can invoke the RVI services which will then handle your agents.

+If you need a fake dbus object for the agent.lua file to load there is one located in ./src/test_utilities/fake_can_dbus_object.py
+You can use Python2 or Python3 to run this dbus object and now the sandbox environment should be able to be launched.

 ## Deploying Agents ##
 The current agent_handler code will spawn 2 RVI services.
 These 2 services are described below and what they are expected to have passed in.